z1chh/z1chh/Projects/Javascript Mini Projects/README.md

 - `AC` resets the calculator (no `C` button to clear last input only)
 - Once `=` is clicked, the equation is computed.
 Clicking on `=` again does nothing

 ## [Color Guesser](https://github.com/z1chh/JavaScript-Mini-Projects/tree/main/Color%20Guesser)

 A color guessing game with different difficulties.
+See it on Netlify [here](https://jazzy-blini-44d33b.netlify.app/).

 ## [Tic Tac Toe](https://github.com/z1chh/JavaScript-Mini-Projects/tree/main/Tic%20Tac%20Toe)